 Eligibility and qualifications: DoIT will accept computers, monitors, CD drives, hard drives, printers, and computer components from any manufacturer, except products contaminated or suspected of being contaminated with chemicals, biological agents, or other substances not integral to the original new equipment or otherwise associated with normal office or household environments.
 DoIT will not accept hazardous waste or batteries that are not an integral part of the system being recycled, UPS systems, CRTs that have been removed from their cases, or CRTs that are cracked or broken.
 (For information on how to recycle batteries, please see Battery Recycling on Campus.)

-- Hours: Individuals may bring their items for recycling to the DoIT Tech Store during regular Walk-In hours.
-Smaller items (no printers or desktop computers, please) can be dropped off at our Health Sciences and East Campus Mall locations.
+Hours: Individuals may bring their items for recycling to the DoIT Help Desk during regular Walk-In hours.

 The law establishes requirements for manufacturers, recyclers and collectors to ensure that recycling occurs in an environmentally sound manner.
 There are also requirements for electronics retailers, including the DoIT Tech Store.
 For more information about e-Cycle Wisconsin, see http://dnr.wi.gov/topic/Ecycle/Wisconsin.html.